Random Thoughts

 20251014:

 The presence of a great leader is felt when they enter the scene.
-Many people will want to acknowledge a great leader just as a great leader also acknowledges everyone else.
+Many people will want to acknowledge a great leader just as a great leader acknowledges everyone else.

 I find it a bit sad when one ego must outshine everyone they encounter.
 When they must ensure that the world acknowledges their presence.